johnnychhsu/Interview_notes/database_related.md

 **Dense and Sparse** <br />
 One-to-One or One-to-Many.
 If it's sparse, it first find the head of the data block, then sequential search.

+### B tree
+**Properties** <br />
+1. All leaves are at the same level
+2. It is defined by a minimum degree `t`
+3. Every nodes except the root must contain at least t-1 keys.
+Root can contain minumum one key
+4. All nodes (including root) can have at most `2t-1` keys
+5. Number of children equals to the number of keys plus one
+6. All keys of a node are stored in increasing order
+7. B tree grows up when insertion happen.

+### B+ tree
+Original B tree stores pointer to the disk file block containing the key value.
+This technique greatly reduce the number of entries that can be packed into a node of B tree.
+Hence increase the level of B tree, thus increase the search time of a record. <br />
+B+ tree eliminate the drawbacks by storing data pointers only at the leaf nodes of the tree, thus each nodes can store more entries.
+Besides, leaf nodes are connected togrther, thus only one path from root to leaf can access all leaf nodes.